-In Section 2.2 of the SHSR, the licensee stated that, in accordance with the 50.54(f) letter and the SPID, it performed a PSHA using the CEUS-SSC model and the updated EPRI GMM for the CEUS (EPRI, 2013).
-The licensee used a minimum magnitude of M5.0, as specified in the 50.54(f) letter.
-The licensee further stated that it included the CEUS-SSC background sources out to a distance of 400 miles [640 km] around the site and included the Charlevoix and Wabash Valley Repeated Large Magnitude Earthquake (RLME) sources, which lie within 620 miles (1000 km) of the site.
-The RLME sources are those source areas or faults for which more than one large magnitude (M ≥ 6.5) earthquake has occurred in the historical or paleo-earthquake (geologic evidence for prehistoric seismicity) record.
-The licensee used the mid-continent version of the updated EPRI GMM (EPRI, 2013) for each of the CEUS-SSC sources.
-Consistent with the SPID, the licensee did not provide its base rock seismic hazard curves because it performed a site response analysis to determine the control point seismic hazard curves.
-The licensee provided its control point seismic hazard curves in Section 2.3.7 of its SHSR.
-The NRC staff's review of the licensee's control point seismic hazard curves is provided in Section 3.3 of this assessment.
+In Section 2.2 of its SHSR, the licensee stated that, in accordance with the 50.54(f) letter and the SPID, it performed a PSHA using the CEUS-SSC model and the updated EPRI GMM for the CEUS (EPRI, 2013).
+The licensee used a minimum magnitude (M) of 5.0, as specified in the 50.54(f) letter.
+The licensee further stated that it included the CEUS-SSC background sources out to a distance of 400 miles (640 km) around the site and included the Commerce.
+Eastern Rift Margin - North, Eastern Rift Margin - South, Marianna, Meers, New Madrid Fault System, and Wabash Valley repeated large magnitude earthquake (RLME) sources, which lie within 621 mi (1,000 km) of the site.
+The RLME sources are those source areas or faults for which more than one large magnitude (M ≥ 6.5) earthquake has occurred in the historical or paleoearthquake (geologic evidence for prehistoric seismicity) record.
+The licensee used the midcontinent version of the updated EPRI GMM (EPRI, 2013) for each of the CEUS-SSC sources.
+Consistent with the SPID, the licensee did not provide its base rock seismic hazard curves in SHSR Section 2.2.2 since a site response analysis is necessary to determine the control point seismic hazard curves.
+The licensee provides its control point seismic hazard curves in Section 2.3.7 of its SHSR.
+The NRC staff's review of the licensee's control point seismic hazard curves is provided in Section 3.3 of this staff assessment.

-As part of its confirmatory analysis of the licensee's GMRS, the NRC staff performed PSHA calculations for base rock site conditions at the Ginna site.
-As input, the staff used the CEUS-SSC model as documented in NUREG-2115 (NRC, 2012b) along with the updated EPRI GMM (EPRI, 2013).
-Consistent with the guidance provided in the SPID, the staff included all CEUS-SSC background seismic sources within a 310 mi (500 km) radius of the Ginna site.
-In addition, the staff included all of the RLME sources falling within a 620 mi (1,000 km) radius of the site, which includes the Charlevoix and Wabash Valley RLME sources.
-For each of the CEUS-SSC sources used in the PSHA, the staff used the mid-continent version of the updated EPRI GMM (EPRI, 2013).
-The staff used the resulting base rock seismic hazard curves, together with a confirmatory site response analysis, described in the next section, to develop control point seismic hazard curves and a GMRS for comparison with the licensee's results.
+As part of its confirmatory analysis of the licensee's GMRS, the NRC staff performed its own PSHA calculations for base rock site conditions the Clinton site.
+As input, the NRC staff used the CEUS-SSC model, as documented in NUREG-2115 (NRC, 2012b), along with the updated EPRI GMM (EPRI, 2013).
+Consistent with the guidance provided in the SPID, the NRC staff included all CEUS-SSC background seismic sources within a 310 mi (500 km) radius of the Clinton site.
+In addition, the NRC staff included RLME sources which lie within 621 mi (1,000 km) of the site.
+For each of the CEUS-SSC sources used in the PSHA, the NRC staff used the mid-continent version of the updated EPRI GMM (EPRI, 2013).
+The NRC staff used the resulting base rock seismic hazard curves together with a confirmatory site response analysis, described in the next section, to develop control point seismic hazard curves and a GMRS for comparison with the licensee's results.

-Based on its review of the SHSR, the staff concludes that the licensee followed the guidance provided in the SPID for selecting the PSHA input models and parameters for the site.
+Based on review of the SHSR, the NRC staff concludes that the licensee followed guidance provided in the SPID for selecting PSHA input models and parameters for the site.
 This includes the licensee's use and implementation of the CEUS-SSC model and the updated EPRI GMM.